astrolabsoftware/spark-kernel-nersc/README.md

                         kernel folder.
 Default is False.
 ```

+The kernel will be stored at `$HOME/.ipython/kernels/`.

 ### Apache Spark version 2.3.0+ (recommended)

-For Spark version 2.3.0+, Spark is ran inside of Shifter, and the startup file is not
+For Spark version 2.3.0+, Spark ran inside of Shifter.
-necessary.
-The kernel will be stored at `$HOME/.ipython/kernels/`.
-In addition, the directory `/global/cscratch1/sd/<user>/tmpfiles` will be created (if not) to store temporary files used by Spark.
+Note that he directory `/global/cscratch1/sd/<user>/tmpfiles` will be created to store temporary files used by Spark.

 ### Apache Spark version <= 2.1.0 (old)

-For Spark version <= 2.1.0, a startup script will be created,
+For Spark version <= 2.1.0, a startup script will be created in addition to the kernel,
 in order to load the Spark module and launch a Spark cluster before launching the notebook:

 ```bash